-For more practical know-how, find out how to design a home office in our comprehensive guide.
+- For more practical know-how, check out our guide to home office design

 1. Hang a gallery wall for an eclectic look